Scipio456/Network-Recon-1.0/Readme.md

-Scans a user-specified range of ports (default: 1–1024) on a single IP or multiple IP addresses.
+Scans a user-specified range of TCP ports (default: 1–1024) on a single IP address.

-Supports both TCP and UDP scanning (--udp flag).

-Reports open ports, their associated services (e.g., port 80 for HTTP, 50000 for Custom Chat App), and service banners for TCP ports (e.g., "Apache/2.4.41").
+Reports open ports and their associated services (e.g., port 80 for HTTP, 50000 for Custom Chat App).

-Saves scan results to JSON or CSV files (--output json|csv, excluded from repository).